-Fits to the modelled survey index were reasonable for all Biological Regions, but showed some patterns in residuals in Biological Region 2 (Figure 21).
-Few of the models that were examined were able to better fit the time-series in Biological Region 2, and those that did show an improved fit had poor fits to stock distribution.
+Fits to the modelled survey index were reasonable for all Biological Regions, but showed some patterns in residuals in Biological Regions 2 and 4B (Figure 31).
+Few of the models that were examined were able to better fit the time-series, and those that did show an improved fit had poor fits to stock distribution.